KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Further details about Pattern styles objects can be found in the [Styles management and use](sc-styles.html) page of this Runbook.

 ## Object processing order within the scene graph
-When the dev-user adds `pivot`, `mimic`, and `path` references into their SC code (see the [positioning system](sc-positioning.html) page for details), they also introduce **artefact dependencies**: if an artefact depends on another artefact to calculate some part of its own display (position, rotation, dimensions, scale), then the need arises for the referenced artefacts to complete their calculations for those attributes before the dependant artefact begins its own calculations.
+When the dev-user adds `pivot`, `mimic`, and `path` references into their SC code (see the [positioning system](sc-positioning.html) page for details), they also introduce **artefact dependencies**: if an artefact depends on another artefact to calculate some part of its own display (position, rotation, dimensions, scale), then the need arises for the referenced artefacts to complete their calculations for those attributes before the dependent artefact begins its own calculations.

 > **tl;dr: - SC includes no functionality to internally construct and maintain a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph)** describing which artefacts need to calculate values before dependent artefact can calculate theirs.
 It is up to the dev-user to tell SC the order in which artefacts should calculate/update their state.